How to Use Pd(PPh3)2Cl2 in Reactions?

 7. Characterizing the Product

-Finally, confirm the structure and purity of the product using analytical techniques like NMR, IR, or mass spectrometry.
+Confirm the structure and purity of your final product using analytical techniques such as NMR, IR, or mass spectrometry.

 What Are the Advantages of Using Pd(PPh3)2Cl2?